Does Hot Tub Water Evaporate?

 Why does the water in hot tubs evaporate?

-To understand why the water in your hot tub may evaporate over time, we need to understand some physics.
+We need to understand some physics to understand why the water in your hot tub may evaporate over time.
 This won’t be too complicated, I promise!

-Even if water is not at boiling point, over time, due to the random movement of water molecules, microscopic droplets of water end up evaporating and leaving the container, or in this case, the hot tub.
+Even if water is not at boiling point, over time, due to the random movement of water molecules, microscopic droplets of water evaporate and leave the container, or in this case, the hot tub.
 Due to this fact of nature, there will always be evaporation to some extent as long as the water is present in an open-top container.

 If the container is closed, such as a hot tub with a cover or lid, less evaporated water will be lost as it will simply condense on the lid and drip back into the hot tub.
-This is why water bottles, when left closed for a long time, end up with small droplets near the top.
+When left closed for a long time, this is why water bottles end up with small droplets near the top.
 That is the water that would have otherwise evaporated but was condensed because the lid was closed.

-If the hot tub is outside and the cover is left off for a while, particularly during windy weather, the rate of evaporation will be higher.
+If the hot tub is outside and the cover is left off for a while, particularly during windy weather, the evaporation rate will be higher.

 How fast does hot tub water evaporate?